The Best Podcast Equipment Guide for 2024

 The two most popular inline mic preamps for podcasting are the Cloudlifter and the Fethead.

-Cloudlifter vs Fethead
+Cloudlifter VS Fethead

 What do inline microphone preamps do?